mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Listing: TangoJS Panel delayed initialization.

 **State handling and widget rendering**. \quad
-In applications based on Flux architecture, any changes to the state are performed in a central *store*.
+In the applications based on the Flux architecture, any changes to the state are performed in a central *store*.
 If necessary, these changes can result in view updates.
 These assumptions impact on how actions propagate in the TangoJS Panel application.

 The basic use case for the TangoJS Panel is a widget addition.
-When the user selects an object from TangoJS Device Tree widget in the application's menu, an apropriate action is sent to the store.
-As a result of this action, store updates the application's state.
+When the user selects an object from TangoJS Device Tree widget in the application's menu, an appropriate action is sent to the store.
+As a result of this action, the store updates the application's state.
 This change causes the WidgetSelector component to be rendered.
 Later, when the user selects the desired widget to represent his/her object, another action is sent to the store.
 This new action causes widget creation and rendering it on the Dashboard.
-The whole scenario is shown in a sequence chart in [@Fig:03-tangojs-panel-flow].
+The whole scenario is shown in a sequence diagram in [@Fig:03-tangojs-panel-flow].

 ![Sequence of actions resulting in a widget creation.
 ](../figures/uml/03-tangojs-panel-flow.tex){#fig:03-tangojs-panel-flow width=100%}